 Do I enjoy doing this?
 Nope.

 Does it move the needle in what I want out of life?
 Not at all!
-It wouldn’t even bother me if my walls were covered in alphagettis, except I’m pretty sure my wife would leave me if I kept letting it slide.
+It wouldn’t even bother me if my walls were covered in alphagettis, except I’m pretty sure my wife would leave me if I kept letting them slide…down the wall.

 Could someone else do this for me?
 Yeah, I’m pretty sure someone else could figure it out.